We have an amazing range of courses and a choice of how you study

 Technology Futures Institute

 Tim Thompson is a Professor of Applied Biological Anthropology in the School of Science & Engineering.
 In 2014, Tim was awarded a prestigious National Teaching Fellowship by the Higher Education Academy for excellence in teaching and support for learning in higher education.

-Before coming to Teesside, Tim studied at the Universities of Bradford (Department of Archaeological Sciences) and Sheffield (Departments of Archaeology and Forensic Pathology) and was a Lecturer in Forensic Anthropology at the University of Dundee.
+Before coming to Teesside, Tim studied for his PhD at the University of Sheffield (Faculty of Medicine) and was a Lecturer in Forensic Anthropology at the University of Dundee.

 Various projects are currently underway in all of these areas, involving leading researchers in a variety of UK and overseas academic institutions.

 Tim is Director of Studies on several doctoral projects being offered in the Technology Futures Institute and would like to encourage applications from prospective students.
 Please submit an application online, or for further information, contact Tim directly.

 Tim acts as a consultant forensic anthropologist for the police, mainly in the North-East of England.

 Tim is also the Managing Director of anthronomics a spin-out company from Teesside University which creates a range of exciting and effective digital tools and software for all those studying, teaching, researching and working with skeletal remains.